-- for Life cover, once the person insured has reached 65 - for Serious Illness Trauma cover, Income Protection Illness cover, and Redundancy cover, once the person insured has reached 60.
+- > for Life cover, once the person insured has reached 65 - > for Serious Illness Trauma cover, once the person insured has reached 60.

 We'll stop automatically increasing the amount insured for each type of cover you have if that type of cover is at the maximum stated above.